PeARSearch/PeARSearch.github.io/myzel.md

 ### A decentralised system

-The PeARS project supports a democratic digital economy that promotes decentralized participation, creates transparency, acts socially and sustainably, and is secure.
-We have been working for a while on an open-source, federated search system.
-With Myzel, we port PeARS to the area of sustainability tracking and auditing, where supply chain data is involved.
+The Myzel project supports a democratic digital economy that promotes decentralized participation, creates transparency, acts socially and sustainably, and is secure.
+At the PeARS project, we have been working for a while on an open-source, federated search system.
+With Myzel, we port that system to the area of sustainability tracking and auditing, where supply chain data is involved.
+This means being able to search and link electronic shipping documents, customs data, sensor data, certificates and more.
+(See Figure 1 in this [Bitkom experiment](https://www.bitkom.org/sites/main/files/2020-10/201014_bitkom-paper_digital-supply-chain-experiment.pdf), showing all data involved in a transport process.)

-Myzel is based on the codebase of [PeARS Federated](/federated/).
+Myzel is specifically based on the codebase of [PeARS Federated](/federated/).